Skip to Content

 The full recipe with measurements is in the recipe card below.

-Step 1: Cover a board or tray with parchment paper.
-Place the dips on the board, leaving room between for all the vegetables.
+Step 1: Cover a charcuterie board or serving platter with parchment paper.
+Place the dips on the board, leaving room in between for the vegetables.

 Bowls arranged onto a platter.

-Step 2: Arrange the vegetables around the board.
+Step 2: Arrange the vegetables around the dips.

 Vegetables arranged onto a platter.